THE ONE WHO RAN AWAY

 “Yes, it is.
 It surely is.”

 She leads him to another of her collages.
-The theme of this one is entirely about the history of the building, many recreations of early photos, and different angles of the building’s current presentation.
-One section is stunning: it includes the past entrance to the building, a large part of the old parking lot, and most of the substation.
+The theme of this one is the history of the building, with many recreations of early photographs, and different angles of the building’s current presentation.
+One section includes the past entrance to the building, a large part of the old parking lot, and most of the substation.
 The chain-link fence and the post are both visible and intact.

 “Can I see your drawings again?” she asks.